Pfizer-BioNTech vaccine effectiveness wanes for children 5 to 11, but still protects against serious outcomes, CDC data show

 Link-Gelles, who has a daughter not yet eligible for vaccination, said she found the data reassuring.

-“Every time there’s a new variant, we worry that the vaccine will provide no protection at all,” Link-Gelles she said.
+“Every time there’s a new variant, we worry that the vaccine will provide no protection at all,” Link-Gelles said.
 “And that is certainly not the case here. … The infection cases are less concerning to me as a parent.
 What I want to avoid are midnight emergency room visits, hospitalizations and, obviously, death.
 And I think that these data do show that we’re continuing to see protection against those outcomes.”

 Jesse Hackell, a pediatrician in Rockland County, N.Y., said his advice to parents will remain the same.